• NCERT Solutions

 (a) Brood parasitism: in birds is a fascinating example of parasitism in which the parasitic bird lays its eggs in the nest of its host and lets the host incubate them.
 During the course of evolution, the eggs of the parasitic bird have evolved to resemble the host’s egg in size and colour to reduce the chances of the host bird detecting the foreign eggs and ejecting them from the nest.
 (3 marks)

-(b) Co-evolution of mutualists: The most spectacular and evolutionarily fascinating examples of mutualism are found in plant-animal relationships.
-Plants need the help of animals for pollinating their flowers and dispersing their seeds.
-Animals obviously have to be paid ‘fees’ for the services that plants expect from them.
-Plants offer rewards or fees in the form of pollen and nectar for pollinators and juicy and nutritious fruits for seed dispersers.
+plants need the help of animals for pollinating their flowers and dispersing their seeds . animals obviously have to be paid ‘fees’ for the services that plants expect from them . plants offer rewards or fees in the form of pollen and nectar for pollinators and juicy and nutritious fruits for seed dispersers .

-In many species of fig trees, there is a tight one-to-one relationship with the pollinator species of wasp.
-It means that a given fig species can be pollinated only by its ‘partner’ wasp species and no other species.
-The female wasp uses the fruit not only as an oviposition (egg-laying) site but uses the developing seeds within the fruit for nourishing its larvae.
+. - (FR) In many species of fig trees, there is a tight one-to-one relationship with the pollinator species of wasp . the female wasp uses the fruit not only as an oviposition site but also uses the developing seeds within the fruit for nourishing its larvae .

 Question 23.